aniketp/AuditTestSuite/README.md

 * [jmmv/kyua](https://github.com/jmmv/kyua.git)
 * [openbsm/openbsm](https://github.com/openbsm/openbsm.git)

+Note: The IRC chat is available [here](https://github.com/aniketp/irc-gsoc/blob/master/logs/aniket/efnet.port80.se/%23audit-testing.log).

 ## License
 This project is licensed under the BSD-2-Clause License - see the [LICENSE](./LICENSE) file for details.

+## Acknowledgement
+I am grateful to my mentors, **Alan Somers**, **George Neville-Neil** and **Robert Watson** for the prompt-responses and the guidance they provided during the summer.
+It was an awesome feeling to be mentored by some of the best people of FreeBSD community.
+I would definitely be in touch with them and would be glad to receive their guidance in the future as well!

+Also thanks to **Shivansh** for introducing me to FreeBSD!
+Looking at the work he did in the past two years (links above) gave me a definite edge in being able to adequately formulate my proposal and complete it in due time.
+Thanks to **Mateusz Piotrowski** and **Domagoj Stolfa** for valuable inputs at the various stages of my project whenever I was stuck.
+It has been a tremendous learning experience and definitely something way more than I could have expected for a summer!
+I look forward to continue the work on improving the audit(4) subsystem and also exploring various other sections of FreeBSD.

+In the end, thanks to The FreeBSD Project for accepting my proposal and welcoming me into their community!

+> Aniket Pandey